Managing editor of CBC’s The National reassigned after cultural appropriation controversy

 Opinion: It may be harmless appropriation to you.
 But it’s our preservation

-In a memo to staff on Wednesday, CBC’s head of news Jennifer Maguire said that it was “clear to Steve and me that the work of redeveloping The National needs the full attention and focus of us all, and I believe that is not possible given the current circumstances.
+In a memo to staff on Wednesday, CBC’s head of news Jennifer McGuire said that it was “clear to Steve and me that the work of redeveloping The National needs the full attention and focus of us all, and I believe that is not possible given the current circumstances.
 So effective immediately Steve will step away from his role as Managing Editor of The National.”

-Ms. Maguire said Mr. Ladurantaye “had apologized for his action.
+Ms. McGuire said Mr. Ladurantaye “had apologized for his action.
 He has made it his goal to better understand the appropriation issue from the perspective of Canada’s Indigenous people.
 We will support Steve in these efforts and I am confident that the work and conversations we are engaged in will, in the long run, make Steve and all of us better journalists and better leaders.”

 She said he would be reassigned to the News division’s Content Experience area, and his role would be reassessed in the fall.

-Note: Editor's Note: The name of CBC’s head of news, Jennifer McGuire, was misspelled in a previous version of this story.Report Typo/Error